 - In Cherry Juice a Not Blood Siblings brother and sister have to share a room when their grandmother moves into the house after suffering a hip injury.

 - Black Butler: William does this in the manga to Sebastian when forced to share a room during the Circus arc.
 Enforces it with gusto when Ciel encroaches on his space by 3 cm.

 - Happened once in "Pokémon" where Jessie and Misty fell onto a small rock ledge on a cliff together.
 Misty draws a line on the rock to give each of them a side while they wait for rescue.
 Her side is much larger than Jessie's.

 - On Bill Cosby's record To Russell, My Brother, Whom I Slept With, the title track is a twenty-minute long narrative describing what happened when a young Cosby decided to pull this trope on his baby brother with the bed they shared.

-- A story in What If?: Planet Hulk had a one-man version; Hulk lands on the planet the Illuminati meant to send him to, and he and Bruce Banner get into a back-and-forth war of screwing each other over.
+- A story in What If?: Planet Hulk had a one-man version; Hulk lands on the planet the Illuminati wanted him to land on in the first place.
+Bruce Banner cobbles together a radio to try and get off the planet, but Hulk decided he likes it there so he smashes the radio, which leads to a back-and-forth war of Bruce and Hulk screwing each other over.
 Eventually Hulk wakes up and sees that Bruce pulled this trope.